CouncilDataProject/cookiecutter-cdp-deployment/{{ cookiecutter.hosting_github_repo_name }}/README.md

     -   Set the Service Acount Name to: "GitHub Actions Runner".
     -   Click "Create".
     -   Grant the access to the project for the service account:
-        -   Select the "Owner" (Full access to all resources) role.
+        -   Select the "Editor" (Edit access to all resources) role.
     -   Do not grant users access to this service account.
     -   Click "Done".
 6. On the "Service Accounts" dashboard, select the newly created service acount.